 - CH provides value in a number of areas.
-First, a CH brings objectivity to the process.
-As an “outsiders”, CH comes into the process free of organizational agenda or bias.
+First, CH brings objectivity to the process.
+As an “outsider”, CH comes into the process free of organizational agenda or bias.
 As a result; access to information from the various constituents may be easier and more accurate.

 - CH provides a disciplined process and brings order to a complex project.
 CH is focused on the completion of your project.
 CH has no other organizational responsibilities so the task gets completed in a timely fashion without other distractions.
 CH has specialized knowledge of the subject matter and can keep current on new approaches or methods that may not have occurred to the client.

 - CH is your advocate and always preserves your interests.
 CH can be a translator of “techno speak” into simple understandable terms.

 2. How do I justify the consulting costs?

 - CH’s services can be obtained in a number of ways.
 For those projects that have a defined deliverable, a fixed fee is normally charged.
 The client and the consultant agree on the scope of the plan and the fee for the project is delivered on a “not to exceed” fee basis.
 The fees typically depend on the size and complexity of the client’s business.

 - Certain client engagements may be charged on an hourly basis.
 These fees can vary depending on duration and scope of the project.
 For example some clients engage CH to visit their facility to review their current situation, share insight into what is going on in the hospitality industry, offer suggestions or validate thinking.
 In this case an hourly fee would be charged.
 In both cases travel and lodging fees are billed separately.

 3. What criteria should be used in selecting CH?